chaitanyalal18/intel-contest/README.md

 # intel-contest
 Object Detection in twilight or night time conditions.
+For more details check Project_report.pptx
 # TL-detection code
 This code includes the gamma filter and tail-light detection part.
 # YOLOv3_get_anchors